madisonjordan/aws-bootcamp-cruddur-2023/journal/week5.md

 #### Reflection
 <!--Thoughts/Feelings so far.-->
+I thought the content about DynamoDB was really interesting.
+I enjoyed the concepts and learning about how to do data modelling for dynamodb.
+There's so much to information there that I'm not really sure how to summarize it, but I think I understand the basics.

 #### Challenges
 <!-- Challenges you've had this week in completing your tasks.
 How you might solve them or what you did to solve them. -->